ercunningham828/bloccit/README.md

 Made with my mentor at [Bloc](http://bloc.io).

+App is hosted on Heroku under the name "ecunningham-bloccit."
+It can be found at this address: https://git.heroku.com/ecunningham-bloccit.git.

 This README would normally document whatever steps are necessary to get the application up and running.